 The Company has 8 state-of-the-art manufacturing facilities situated at Dadra and Nagar Haveli, Gujarat, Haryana and Maharashtra in India and employs over 3000 workers directly and indirectly.

+The Company fosters a growth-oriented work culture with a safe, productive, and healthy environment.
+The Company prioritizes the development of all its employees through personnel management system.
 The Company is led by an experienced management team with vast domain knowledge.
 The operations are overlooked by its directors / professional management who are highly qualified and have extensive industry experience.
 The management is also backed by well-defined second-tier management with designated functional heads for each department.
-The long standing presence in the industry along with experience of the management has helped the Company to scale up its operations even during Covid times.
+The Professional Management along-with second-tier management & functional heads provides training for skill development as well as grooms leaders as a part of succession planning to ensure business continuity.
 The Company has continued its investment in Human Resource and Talent acquisition during last year.

 The Company continuously taking efforts to provide safe working environment, trainings, strict standards of personal hygiene, necessary infrastructure and equipment across all our operations.
 We are equally focused on protecting the lives and livelihoods of all our employees.
 The operations of the Company are conducted in such a manner that it ensures safety and security of all the workers and employees.